Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

-To prove that this classic scheme is error-sensitive, we perform the same decomposition as in the proof of Theorem \ref{theo:STlogn}, removing the edges that have both endpoints rejecting.
-We then consider each connected component $C$ of the remaining graph, together with the subgraph $S$ of that component described by the edges of the given labeling.
-In general, $S$ is not a \MST\/ of the component $C$ ($S$ can even be disconnected).
-Nevertheless, we can still make use of the key property that the subgraph $S$ is not arbitrarily far from a \MST\/ of the component $C$.
+To prove that this classic scheme is actually error-sensitive, we perform the same decomposition as in the proof of Theorem~\ref{theo:STlogn}, by removing the edges that have both endpoints rejecting.
+We then consider each connected component~$C$ of the remaining graph, and the subgraph $S$ of that component induced by the edges of the given labeling.
+In general, $S$ is not a \MST\/ of the component $C$, as it can even be disconnected.
+Nevertheless, we can still make use of a key property, which is that the subgraph~$S$ is not far from a \MST\/ of~$C$.
 Indeed, the edges of $S$ form a forest, and these edges belong to a \MST\/ of the component.
 As a consequence, it is sufficient to add a few edges to $S$ for obtaining a \MST.
-To show that $S$ is indeed not far from being a \MST\/ of $C$, we define a relaxed version of Bor\r{u}vka algorithm, and show that the labeling of the nodes corresponds to a proper run of this modified version of Bor\r{u}vka algorithm.
+Thus, to show that $S$ is indeed not far from being a \MST\/ of $C$, we define a relaxed version of Bor\r{u}vka algorithm, and show that the labeling of the nodes corresponds to a proper run of this modified version of Bor\r{u}vka algorithm.
 We then show how to slightly modify both the run of the modified Bor\r{u}vka algorithm, and the labeling of the nodes, to get a \MST\/ of the component.
-Finally, we prove that the collection of \MST{s} of the components can be transformed into a \MST\/ of the whole graph, by editing a few node labels only.
+Finally, we prove that the collection of \MST{s} of the components can be transformed into a single \MST\/ of the whole graph, by editing a few node labels only.